Lewandowski hits hat-trick as Bayern Munich rout Frankfurt

-Bayern Munich’s Polish forward Robert Lewandowski scores the 3-0 goal for his hat-trick past Frankfurt’s Brazilian defender Tuta during the German first division Bundesliga football match between FC Bayern Munich and Eintracht Frankfurt on October 24, 2020 in Munich, southern Germany.
-(Photo by CHRISTOF STACHE / various sources / AFP)
+Robert Lewandowski took his Bundesliga tally to a record 10 goals in the first five games this season with a hat-trick as Bayern Munich thumped Eintracht Frankfurt 5-0 on Saturday, then issued a warning to the European champions’ future opponents.

-Robert Lewandowski took his Bundesliga tally to 10 goals in five games this season with a hat-trick as Bayern Munich thumped Eintracht Frankfurt 5-0 on Saturday.
+“I hope that we will keep this form for a very long time — it doesn’t matter against who we play, we always want to show our best football, we always want to win,” Lewandowski told Sky.

 Lewandowski has scored nine goals in his last three league games and wrapped up his treble within an hour at the Allianz Arena.